biohackathon-japan/bh23-link-hs-var-mm/paper/paper.md

 # Outcomes

 Using the reference sequences of humans and mice, we compared the regions encoding proteins of homologous genes.
 First, we focused on nucleotide variants involved in amino acid substitutions.
-We have developed an API that returns mouse variants and strains in the MoG+ database [@takada2022] as counterparts to ClinVar [@landrum2020] variants located within the gene region specified by an HGNC gene identifier or symbol.
-Target human variants can be limited to variants with ClinVar significance.
+We developed an API that matches mouse variants from the MoG+ database [@takada2022] to human variants that are within gene regions defined by HGNC identifiers or symbols.
+Target human variants can be limited to variants with ClinVar [@landrum2020] significance.
 An example of the API response is shown in Figure 1.
 The API returns a mouse strain “SPRET/EiJ” that has a counterpart variant of a human ABCA4 gene variant C > T at chr1:94080658 (GRCh38).

 ```
   {